 for the development of video films:

-tools´ developers is directed to the control of the electron beams´
+is directed to the control of the electron beams´ motion in the

-motion in the cathode ray tube.
-A bundled electron beam is directed in
+cathode ray tube.
+A bundled electron beam is directed in the vacuum tube

-the vacuum tube between anode and cathode to a screen coated with phosphorous.
+between anode and cathode to a screen coated with phosphorous.
+Electronic

-Electronic impulses constitute an electromagnetic field directing the
+impulses constitute an electromagnetic field directing the electron beam.

-electron beam.
-The electron beam is controlled along horizontal and vertical
+The electron beam is controlled along horizontal and vertical axes, the

-horizontal and vertical steering between two magnet pairs constitutes
+and vertical steering between two magnet pairs constitutes either the

-either the vector images in oscilloscopes as well as early computer monitors
+vector images in oscilloscopes as well as early computer monitors or the

-or the raster images in television and later computer monitors (since
+raster images in television and later computer monitors (since the midst

-the midst of the seventies).
-Raster images are a special form of vector
+of the seventies).
+Raster images are a special form of vector images.

-images.
-For "bitmaps" raster images require memory capacities
+For "bitmaps" raster images require memory capacities not available

 The manner to provoke the optical effect of motion pictures changes